infocusp/scaLR/config/README.md

 - Currently, the platform supports `TensorboardLogger`, `EarlyStopping` & `ModelCheckpoint` for callbacks.

 ## Analysis
-This section(`analysis` in config) focuses on gene analysis like biomarker identification and further downstream analysis like SHAP, gene recall, DGE, etc.
+This section(`analysis` in config) focuses on generating classification reports, gene analysis like biomarker identification, and further downstream analysis like SHAP, gene recall, DGE, etc.

 **model_checkpoint** {str}:  `/path/to/best_model` [Optional]
 Path to load the model from.
 If your model resides under say `best_model/` directory, then you need to mention the path till `best_model/`.
 During end-to-end platform runs, it is not required.
 It is required when you are performing analysis independently after model training.